Master degree programme: Computer Science in Engineering

 What to expect

-In the Master's program Computer Science in Engineering, both graduates of the related Bachelor's program and graduates of related fields of study can further enhance their skills as engineering computer scientists.
-In the spirit of a hybrid program, various engineering competencies are consolidated and expanded alongside computer science.
+In the Master's programme Computer Science in Engineering, both graduates of the related Bachelor's programme and graduates of related fields of study can further enhance their skills as engineering computer scientists.
+In the spirit of a hybrid programme, various engineering competencies are consolidated and expanded alongside computer science.
 As a result, graduates are optimally prepared for their future jobs in areas such as robotics, mechatronics, automation and production technology, mechanical engineering, or lightweight technology.

 Highlights